woojiahao/tp/docs/team/sp4ce-cowboy.md

   * The `CommandBox` is made to remember the user's previous inputs, up to a maximum of 10 previous inputs.
 The user can use the arrow keys to traverse through their history of inputs, and press the `ESC` to clear the command box.
-  * **Justification:** TO provide our CLI-proficient targe users a more intuitive, convenient and efficient means for them to interact with UniCa$h, similar to that of a real CLI.
+  * **Justification:** To provide our CLI-proficient targe users a more intuitive, convenient and efficient means for them to interact with UniCa$h, similar to that of a real CLI.

 * **StyleSheet Class** [PRs: [#96](https://github.com/AY2324S1-CS2103-T16-3/tp/pull/96)]
-  * To provide a seamless visual experience across UniCa$h, a StyleSheet class was created such that all components involving any form of visual or graphical representation have a centralized and singular source of reference.
+  * A StyleSheet class was created such that all components involving any form of graphical representation have a centralized source of reference.
-  * **Justification:** To provide a seamless and unified visual theme across UniCa$h and thereby facilitate a better user-experience.
+  * **Justification:** To provide a seamless visual experience across UniCa$h for a better user-experience.
-  * **[Possible Future Addition]:** The universality and extensibility of the StyleSheet class is such that it is possible to allow the user themselves to create and select certain custom themes which can then be applied across all visual elements in UniCa$h.

 * **Hash-based Category Coloring** [PRs: [#96](https://github.com/AY2324S1-CS2103-T16-3/tp/pull/96)]
-  * A sub-set of the StyleSheet class, this feature allows for a consistent color pattern across categories.
-In UniCa$h, the user is not restricted to any number of categories (in total).
-Thus, it is not possible to hard-code any color value into every single category.
+  * This feature allows for a consistent color pattern across unique categories without having to hard-code colors, as there is no limit to total category count.
-    The hash-based color generation ensures that every unique category has a unique color assigned to it, without each of the color values having to be pre-determined and assigned manually.
   * **Justification:** Each category having the same specific color assigned to it would lead to better visual consistency and therefore, better overall user experience.

-**Addendum**: Especially for this feature and the above-mentioned StyleSheet class, the focus on colors consistency and user experience consistency across UniCa$h is motivated by the fact that certain scientific [studies](https://www.sciencedirect.com/science/article/abs/pii/S0167811623000599]) have shown a positive correlation between color complexity and user engagement.
+_**Addendum**: The focus on color consistency and user experience across UniCa$h is motivated by certain scientific [studies](https://www.sciencedirect.com/science/article/abs/pii/S0167811623000599]) that show a positive correlation between color complexity and user engagement.
 Additionally, [this](https://www.diva-portal.org/smash/record.jsf?pid=diva2%3A1788177&dswid=-2283) study also found out that certain design elements contribute to increased user engagement especially by young adults.
-Given that our target users (university students) are mostly young adults, The UI components are intended to increase target user engagement with UniCa$h, which would indirectly lead to overall improvements in their personal financial management, despite not being direct CLI features in and of themselves.
+Given that our target users (university students) are mostly young adults, the UI components are intended to increase target user engagement with UniCa$h, which would indirectly lead to overall improvements in their personal financial management, despite not being direct CLI features._

 **Decommissioned Features**